Education: Harvard, B.A. Harvard Masters in Education, (Ed.M)

 Families are individually responsible for booking their own airfare to get their student from home to the starting destination on the first day of the trip, and from the ending destination back home on the last day of the trip.

 In-country flight, from Belize City to Placencia on the same day as arrival to and departure from the program, will be booked and invoiced by RLT, in addition to the tuition.

-This program offers an optional leader-escorted flight in and out of Miami (MIA) for those families who are interested.
+This program offers an optional leader-escorted flight in and out of Fort Lauderdale (FLL) for those families who are interested.